 Highest & Lowest Rent in Manhattan

-The two neighborhoods that have the highest rent for one-bedroom apartments in Manhattan are Nomad and Tribeca, which is arguably no surprise.
+The two neighborhoods that have the highest rent in nyc for one-bedroom apartments in Manhattan are Nomad and Tribeca, which is arguably no surprise.
 You can expect to pay on average $4,500 per month in either area which is quite steep.
 Not too far behind are Greenwich Village which clocks in at $3,900, Gramercy Park and West Village which average just below $3,900.

-If you want to live in Manhattan and pay the lowest average rent, Washington Heights is the place to go as they average a mere $1,850 for a one-bedroom apartment.
+If you want to live in Manhattan and pay the lowest average rent in NYC, Washington Heights is the place to go as they average a mere $1,850 for a one-bedroom apartment.
 Not far behind is Central Harlem which offers an average rent of $2,090 with West Harlem just slightly above at $2,100.
 Despite its reputation, East Harlem is about $80 more expensive than West Harlem which may catch some people by surprise considering all the press that it has received in recent months.

 For anyone struggling to live in New York City, the challenges of paying the rent can take a big bite out of your paycheck.
 It’s little wonder that many residents share apartment space, but that comes at the cost of privacy.
-One solution that is becoming more popular is the use of temporary walls NYC apartment building owners approve of using on their properties.
+One solution that is becoming more popular is the use of pressurized walls NYC apartment building owners approve of using on their properties.

 What are Temporary Walls?